etlbox/etlbox.website/doks_v0.5/content/en/product/release-notes/index.md

 #### Features:

+- Updating package references to current version, Improving support for .NET 7 and .NET 6
 - Using MySqlConnector (instead of MySql.Data connector) when connecting to MariaDb
 - Adding MariaDbOdbcConnector which allows Odbc connections to MariaDb
 - New connector: Snowflake